jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 ### A safer alternative to the alternative of the alternative

-At this point I'm trolling, and no, I have no intention of explaining why this stuff works.
+At this point I'm just trolling, and no, I have no intention of explaining why this stuff works.
 I'm afraid I might not even know.
 Or maybe I do.
 Who knows.

 ```ts
 type NumberRecord = { kind: "n", v: number };